simh/simh/0readme_ethernet.txt

   17-Nov-11  MP   Added dynamic loading of libpcap on *nix platforms 30-Oct-11  MP   Added support for vde (Virtual Distributed Ethernet) networking 29-Oct-11  MP   Added support for integrated Tap networking interfaces on OSX 17-Aug-11  RMS  Fix from Sergey Oboguev relating to XU and XQ Auto Config and
                   vector assignments
   12-Aug-11  MP   Cleaned up payload length determination
                   Fixed race condition detecting reflections when threaded reading and writing is enabled 07-Jul-11  MB   VMS Pcap (from Mike Burke)
                      - Fixed Alpha issues
-                     - Added OpenVMS Integrety support 20-Apr-11  MP   Fixed save/restore behavior 12-Jan-11  DTH  Added SHOW XU FILTERS modifier 11-Jan-11  DTH  Corrected DEUNA/DELUA SELFTEST command, enabling use by VMS 3.7, VMS 4.7, and Ultrix 1.1 09-Jan-11  MP   Fixed missing crc data when USE_READER_THREAD is defined and crc's are needed (only the pdp11_xu) 16-Dec-10  MP   added priority boost for read and write threads when USE_READER_THREAD does I/O in separate threads.
+                     - Added OpenVMS Integrity support 20-Apr-11  MP   Fixed save/restore behavior 12-Jan-11  DTH  Added SHOW XU FILTERS modifier 11-Jan-11  DTH  Corrected DEUNA/DELUA SELFTEST command, enabling use by VMS 3.7, VMS 4.7, and Ultrix 1.1 09-Jan-11  MP   Fixed missing crc data when USE_READER_THREAD is defined and crc's are needed (only the pdp11_xu) 16-Dec-10  MP   added priority boost for read and write threads when USE_READER_THREAD does I/O in separate threads.
 This helps throughput since it allows these I/O bound threads to preempt the main thread (which is executing simulated instructions).
   09-Dec-10  MP   allowed more flexible parsing of MAC address strings 09-Dec-10  MP   Added support to determine if network address conflicts exist 07-Dec-10  MP   Reworked DECnet self detection to the more general approach
                   of loopback self when any Physical Address is being set.
   06-Dec-10  MP   Added loopback processing support to pdp11_xu.c 06-Dec-10  MP   Fixed loopback processing to correctly handle forward packets.
   04-Dec-10  MP   Changed eth_write to do nonblocking writes when
                   USE_READER_THREAD is defined.
   30-Nov-10  MP   Fixed the fact that no broadcast packets were received by the DEUNA 29-Nov-10  MP   Fixed interrupt dispatch issue which caused delivered packets
                   (in and out) to sometimes not interrupt the CPU after processing.
   17-Jun-10  MP   Fixed bug in the AUTODIN II hash filtering.
   14-Jun-10  MP   Added support for integrated Tap networking interfaces on BSD
                   platforms.
   13-Jun-10  MP   Added support for integrated Tap networking interfaces on Linux
                   platforms.
   31-May-10  MP   Added support for more TOE (TCP Offload Engine) features for IPv4
                   network traffic from the host and/or from hosts on the LAN.
 These new TOE features are: LSO (Large Send Offload) and Jumbo packet fragmentation support.
 These features allow a simulated network device to support traffic when a host leverages a NIC's Large Send Offload capabilities to fragment and/or segment outgoing network traffic.
 Additionally a simulated network device can reasonably exist on a LAN which is configured to use Jumbo frames.
   21-May-10  MP   Added functionality to fix up IP header checksums to accommodate
                   packets from a host with a NIC which has TOE (TCP Offload Engine) enabled which is expected to implement the checksum computations in hardware.
 Since we catch packets before they arrive at the NIC the expected checksum insertions haven't been performed yet.
                   This processing is only done for packets sent from the host to the guest we're supporting.
 In general this will be a relatively small number of packets so it is done for all IP frame packets coming from the host to the guest.
 In order to make the determination of packets specifically arriving from the host we need to know the hardware MAC address of the host NIC.
 Currently determining a NIC's MAC address is relatively easy on Windows.
                   The non-windows code works on linux and may work on other *nix platforms either as is or with slight modifications.
 The code, as implemented, only messes with this activity if the host interface MAC address can be determined.
   20-May-10  MP   Added general support to deal with receiving packets smaller
                   than ETH_MIN_PACKET in length.
 These come from packets looped back by some bridging mechanism and need to be padded to the minimum frame size.
 A real NIC won't pass us any packets like that.
 This fix belongs here since this layer is responsible for interfacing to the physical layer devices, AND it belongs here to get CRC processing right.
   15-Aug-08  MP   Fixed transmitted packets to have the correct source MAC address.
                   Fixed incorrect address filter setting calling eth_filter().
   07-Mar-08  MP   Fixed the SCP visible SA registers to always display the
                   ROM MAC address, even after it is changed by SET XQ MAC=.
   07-Mar-08  MP   Added changes so that the Console DELQA diagnostic (>>>TEST 82)
                   will succeed.
   03-Mar-08  MP   Added DELQA-T (aka DELQA Plus) device emulation support.
   06-Feb-08  MP   Added dropped frame statistics to record when the receiver discards
                   received packets due to the receiver being disabled, or due to the XQ device's packet receive queue being full.
                   Fixed bug in receive processing when we're not polling.
 This could cause receive processing to never be activated again if we don't read all available packets via eth_read each time we get the opportunity.
   31-Jan-08  MP   Added the ability to Coalesce received packet interrupts.
 This
                   is enabled by SET XQ POLL=DELAY=nnn where nnn is a number of microseconds to delay the triggering of an interrupt when a packet is received.
   29-Jan-08  MP   Added SET XQ POLL=DISABLE (aka SET XQ POLL=0) to operate without
                   polling for packet read completion.
   29-Jan-08  MP   Changed the sanity and id timer mechanisms to use a separate timer
                   unit so that transmit and receive activities can be dealt with by the normal xq_svc routine.
                   Dynamically determine the timer polling rate based on the calibrated tmr_poll and clk_tps values of the simulator.
   25-Jan-08  MP   Enabled the SET XQ POLL to be meaningful if the simulator currently
                   doesn't support idling.